BrendanL72/ACM-Research-Coding-Challenge-F21/README.md

 There were two options available to me: create the rules of what constitutes positive and negative speech, which is time consuming at best and a black hole of time at worst, or use machine learning libraries to learn what is positive and negative speech.
 I chose the second approach as a learning opportunity.

-I chose Tensorflow because it had extensive amounts of tutorials and used Python.
+I chose the Tensorflow machine learning library because it had extensive amounts of tutorials/documentation and used Python.
 However Tensorflow only works on PCs with NVidia GPUs because they have CUDA architecture.
 To compensate, I used Google Colab + Jupyter since it could run Tensorflow for free and could run step by step for easier learning.

 I started with a tutorial that I planned on adapting to fit my chosen dataset: IMDB_reviews.
 I chose this dataset because of the extended vocabulary of the input text given, so I figured that a movie review website would exhibit higher level vocabulary than the other review/social media based datasets.
 Luckily I found a tutorial on the Tensorflow website that did exactly what I was trying to do whilst going through their documentation from the previous tutorial.

-Most of the code is ripped from the tutorial as I knew virtually nothing about how to approach machine learning, matplotlib, and Jupyter notebooks.
+Most of the code in this project comes from this tutorial, however I tried to explore, take notes, nd read documentation wherever I could.

 ## Approach
-The machine learning algorithm is structured into 5 major parts:
+The machine learning algorithm is structured into 5 major parts to predict the text:
-*Setup
+*  Setup
+   *  Involves importing the necessary libraries and loading the data into a Tensorflow dataset object
-*Encoding the Text
+*  Encoding the Text
+   *  Involves transforming the large quantities of text into numerical vectors that goes through several layers to create a model
-*Training/Validating the Model
+*  Training/Validating the Model
+   *  Takes the processed dataset and tries to use the model to predict sentiment.
+If it guesses wrong, then the model is adjusted.
-*Testing the Model
+*  Testing the Model
+   *  Tests the quality of the model using a completely new dataset to avoid the model getting too used to the training set.
-*Predicting New Text
+*  Predicting New Text
+   *  Insert the desired text to be read and given a Sentiment Analysis rating based on what the model has learned

 ## Sources used for development/code:
 These sources were used in my research and/or development.